ggreenbe/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Welcome to my homepage!
 ---
+This is my homepage I created in my CSP2 Homework